 - Create a Task Template:

 Let’s look at an example.

-Create a task template:
+Create a Task Template:

-Next, double click on the new template to access the template details.
+Next, double click on the new Template to access the Template details.

 Making templates available on the request portal provides an easy way to allow collaborators to create tasks.

-See more information in this article.
+See more information in the Task Requests article.